ms/buildtogether.tech/research/index.md

 This chapter therefore presents a few evidence-based results that are relevant to the kind of work you may be doing in your project and that your instructor might want to incorporate into your course <cite>Fagerholm2017</cite>.
-If you find them interesting and want to dig further, <span x="methods"/> describes the methods software engineering researchers use.
+If you find them interesting and want to dig further, <a section="methods"/> describes the methods software engineering researchers use.
 As with all research, though, some caution is required when interpreting results: